-"Is Article 5(2) of Directive 2004/113 ... compatible with Article 6(2) EU and, more specifically, with the principle of equal treatment?"
+"Is Article 5(2) of Directive 2004/113 [...] compatible with Article 6(2) [EU] and, more specifically, with the principle of equality and non-discrimination guaranteed by that provision?"

-- Question of validity in the preliminary procedure, Art.
-267 TFEU (indirect challenge). - Invalidity ground relied on: incompatibility of EU secondary law with EU primary law. (i.e. "unconstitutionality" of Art.
+- · Question of validity in the preliminary procedure, Art.
+267 TFEU (indirect challenge). - Invalidity ground relied on: incompatibility of EU secondary law with EU primary law (i.e. "unconstitutionality" of Art.
 5(2) of the Directive).